Section 1: Grades 5-8, Sat, Sun: 6PM-6:45PM EST

 Section 1: Grades 5-8, Sat: 10AM-10:45AM EST

-This course explores the basic unit of life all living things are made of: cells.
-We will explore the parts of a cell and their functions, how cells get energy for our bodies, and how they accumulate to create the complex system of the human body.
+This course explores the basic unit of life comprising all living things: cells.
+We will explore the parts of a cell and their functions, how cells create energy for our bodies, and how they accumulate to create the complex system of the human body.
 In addition, we will be looking at different kinds of cells in different organisms and identifying their similarities and differences.

-This course will teach essential areas of competitive mathematics: algebra, geometry, number theory, and probability.
-The curriculum will center AMC 8 and MATHCOUNTS content.
+This course prepares students to be successful in middle school math competitions.
+The curriculum will be based on AMC 8 and MATHCOUNTS content and the subjects taught in the class are algebra, geometry, number theory, and probability.
 With the knowledge and problem-solving skills students gain from this course, they will be successful in math competitions and have a better understanding of various math concepts.

 This course is designed to ignite interest in the biological field for students and will teach the students the basics of human anatomy for organs such as the heart, brain, skin, and many more interesting and important organs.
 With the knowledge that the students will gain from this course, they learn to see how the organs of the human body intricately work together to form a functioning human being.

 Section 1: Grades 5-8, Tues: 7PM-7:45PM EST